Rudy Giuliani: Mafia Commission trial

-Boesky, Milken trials
+Boesky and Milken trials

-Ivan Boesky, a Wall Street arbitrageur who had amassed a fortune of about $200 million by betting on corporate takeovers, was originally investigated by the U.S. Securities and Exchange Commission (SEC) for making investments based on tips received from corporate insiders, leading the way for the US Attorney's Office of the Southern District of New York to investigate as well.
+Ivan Boesky, a Wall Street arbitrageur who had amassed a fortune of about $200 million by betting on corporate takeovers, was originally investigated by the U.S. Securities and Exchange Commission (SEC) for making investments based on tips received from corporate insiders, leading the way for the U.S. Attorney's Office of the Southern District of New York to investigate as well.
 These stock and options acquisitions were sometimes brazen, with massive purchases occurring only a few days before a corporation announced a takeover.
 Although insider trading of this kind was illegal, laws prohibiting it were rarely enforced until Boesky was prosecuted.
 Boesky cooperated with the SEC and informed on several others, including junk bond trader Michael Milken.
 Per agreement with Giuliani, Boesky received a 3 1/2-year prison sentence along with a $100 million fine.
 In 1989, Giuliani charged Milken under the RICO Act with 98 counts of racketeering and fraud.
 In a highly publicized case, Milken was indicted by a grand jury on these charges.

-Current legal practice
+Disbarment

-In June 2021 Giuliani had his license to practice law suspended in the state of New York, pending an investigation related to the disputed 2020 presidential election.
+In June 2021, Giuliani had his license to practice law suspended in the state of New York, pending an investigation related to his efforts to overturn the results of the 2020 presidential election.
+On July 2, 2024, he was disbarred in the state of New York.
+On September 26, 2024, he was disbarred in the District of Columbia under reciprocal discipline.

 Mayoral campaigns

-Giuliani was U.S. Attorney until January 1989, resigning as the Reagan administration ended.
+Giuliani was U.S. attorney until January 1989, resigning as the Reagan administration ended.
 He garnered criticism until he left office for his handling of cases and was accused of prosecuting cases to further his political ambitions.
 He joined the law firm White & Case in New York City as a partner.
 He remained with White & Case until May 1990, when he joined the law firm Anderson Kill Olick & Oshinsky, also in New York City.